CROSSWORDS: Ashland.news

 a very long theme entry might be shortened by abbreviating words

-or by moving words to a FITB clue, e.g., ___ of the ___.
+or by moving words to a FITB (fill-in-the-blank) clue, e.g., ___ of the ___.

 • To keep idioms/phrases readable and long enough, some theme entries might include the same word.